vjcitn/osca4anvil/README.md

 After this process, it should be possible to select a book chapter and knit or purl to get the intermediate objects, without any installations.

+Caveats: It is not clear that these processes should be done in a single session.
+Specifically, part 3 may exhaust an 8 core 30 GB machine.

+Part 3 is intended mainly as a check.

+It may be possible to help the user with a shiny app.